breedx-splk/java-ws-stomp/README.md

 messaging headers via implementation-specific adaptors.

-We rolled up our sleeves and got our hands dirty with some code, but it wasn't that bad and the results look good.
+We rolled up our sleeves and got our hands dirty with some code, but it wasn't that bad and the results are looking good.

 This much deeper level of observability is a wildly powerful tool that helps developers and operators better understand the flow of data through their systems.